 The authentic tea ceremonies are held throughout Kyoto, but there are a few rules to follow.

-One must learn how to correctly enter and exit the room, how to handle the equipment and know-how to prepare the tea the Japanese way.
+One must learn how to correctly enter and exit the room, how to handle the equipment, and know-how to prepare the tea the Japanese way.

-It’s a fascinating cultural experience, which evokes artistry and skill and one not to be missed whilst staying in Kyoto.
+It’s a fascinating cultural experience, which evokes artistry and skill, and one not to be missed whilst staying in Kyoto.

 Visit Historic Kinkaku-Ji Temple

-The Buddhist temple of Kinkaku-Ji – also known as ‘Temple of the Golden Pavilion’ is one of the most visited historic sites in Kyoto.
+The Buddhist temple of Kinkaku-Ji – also known as ‘Temple of the Golden Pavilion,’ is one of the most visited historic sites in Kyoto.

 Set on a tranquil lake in the city, its original history dates to 1397, although it has been rebuilt several times since then.

-The three-storey building designed in distinctive shinden, zen and samurai styles is covered in shimmering pure gold leaf and houses relics of the Buddha.
+The three-storey building designed in distinctive shinden, zen, and samurai styles is covered in shimmering pure gold leaf and houses relics of the Buddha.

-The temple is surrounded by classic Japanese ornamental gardens which highlight views of the pond, islands, pavilions and landscapes.
+The temple is surrounded by classic Japanese ornamental gardens which highlight views of the pond, islands, pavilions, and landscapes.

-It’s a great place to meditate and be still amidst the hustle and bustle of the city and a must-see for history enthusiasts and those with interest in the Buddhist philosophy.
+It’s a great place to meditate and be still amidst the hustle and bustle of the city and a must-see for history enthusiasts and those with an interest in the Buddhist philosophy.